-Findings from both surveys and open-ended structured questionnaires were used to examine the impact on alternative education on student performance.
+Findings from the surveys were used to examine the impact on alternative education regarding student performance.
 Furthermore, the findings allowed the researcher to address the following research question:

-1. To what extent if any, were the alternative learning program standards implemented within the organizational structure to impact student performance?
+To what extent, if any, did virtual learning opportunities and seat time requirements impact student performance?